NaaaaaaaaN/Haldane-KIS/README.md

 ## MATLAB version

 A single `main.m` script contains all necessary sub-functions to compute results and generate figures.
 To run the script `main.m`, the `data` folder also needs to be downloaded, and the data name needs to be specified on the second line of the script, e.g., `dataName='Anning_PcHL'`.
-The script will then generate all the results presented in the paper for the five descriptions.
+The optimization toolbox is also required to run the script, as the `fminsearch` function is used.
+The script provides all necessary results presented in the paper for the five descriptions.
+It also generates and saves all figures illustrated in the Appendix.

 ## PYTHON version

-In the article, the optimal parameters for each description are computed using MATLAB’s `fminsearch` function.
-Unfortunately, there is no direct equivalent of `fminsearch` function available in Python.
-As a result, the
 PYTHON version uses the `minimize` function from the `scipy` package to find the optimal parameters.
 The results obtained are virtually identical to those computed by MATLAB.

 ### Dependencies